Jeff Wilson (American football): 2022 season

 On March 29, 2022, Wilson re-signed with the 49ers.

-During a Week 4 24–9 victory over the Rams, Wilson rushed 18 times for 74 yards and his first touchdown of the season.
+During a Week 4 24–9 victory over the Rams on Monday Night Football, Wilson rushed 18 times for 74 yards and his first touchdown of the season.
 In the next game against the Carolina Panthers, he had 17 carries for 120 yards and a touchdown to go along with a 12-yard reception during the 37–15 road victory.

 Miami Dolphins (first stint)

 2022 season

 On November 1, 2022, the 49ers traded Wilson to the Miami Dolphins in exchange for a fifth-round pick in the 2023 NFL draft.

 Wilson made his Dolphins debut during a Week 9 35–32 road victory over the Chicago Bears, recording nine carries for 51 yards to go along with three receptions for 21 yards and a touchdown.
 In the next game against the Cleveland Browns, Wilson had 17 carries for 119 yards and a touchdown to go along with two receptions for 24 yards during the 39–17 victory.
 Two weeks later against the Houston Texans, he recorded 13 carries for 39 yards and a touchdown to go along with a 13-yard reception in the 30–15 victory.
 During a Week 16 26–20 loss to the Green Bay Packers, Wilson rushed nine times for 37 yards and a touchdown.

 In 16 games and seven starts on the 49ers and Dolphins rosters during the 2022 season, Wilson accumulated 176 carries for 860 yards and five touchdowns to go along with 22 receptions for 185 yards and a touchdown.
 During the Wild Card Round against the Buffalo Bills, he had 10 carries for 23 yards and a touchdown to go along with a 13-yard reception during the 34–31 road loss.